FoolCode/SphinxQL-Query-Builder/README.md

 	$result = $query->execute();

-It didn't change much, but you must keep a hold of that $sq object to be able to keep the object with the connection.
-Nothing weird there.
+Unlike with the static version, you will need to keep the `$sq` object to keep using the connection.

 ## Methods